Y-Less/inprogressfiles/open.mp/pawn-lang/pawn-lang.md

 When programs become larger, documenting the program and the functions becomes vital for its maintenance, especially when working in a team.
 The pawn language tools have some features to assist you in documenting
-the
-code in comments.
-Documenting a program or library in its comments has a few advantages —for example: documentation is more easily kept up to date

-with the program, it is efficient in the sense that programming comments now double as documentation, and the parser helps your documentation efforts in generating syntax descriptions and cross references.
+thecode in comments.
+Documenting a program or library in its comments has a few advantages —for example: documentation is more easily kept up to date with the program, it is efficient in the sense that programming comments now double as documentation, and the parser helps your documentation efforts in generating syntax descriptions and cross references.

 Every comment that starts with three slashes

-(“/// ”) followed by white-space,
-Comment syntax: 97 or that starts with a slash and two stars (“/\*\* ”) followed by white-space is a special documentation comment.
-The pawn compiler extracts documentation

-comments and optionally writes these to a “report” file.
-See the application

-documentation, or appendix B, how to enable the report generation.
+(“/// ”) followed by white-space, or that starts with a slash and two stars (“/\*\* ”) followed by white-space is a special documentation comment.
+The pawn compiler extracts documentation comments and optionally writes these to a “report” file.
+See the application documentation, or appendix B, how to enable the report generation.

 As an aside, comments that start with “/\*_” must still be closed with “_/”.